Believing without Seeing

 June 10 | 1 Peter 1:8-9

 It’s impossible for me to enjoy something I have never read, watched, or heard.
-People make references to movies, songs, and books and when we do not know then it seems like an inside joke.
+People make references to movies, songs, and books, but when we don’t know, it seems like an inside joke.
 We can’t enjoy something unless we experience it for ourselves.
-I have received many recommendations for great literature in all its forms so I can get in on the secret.
+I have received many recommendations for great literature in all its forms, so I can get in on the secret.

 Knowing Jesus is the same way.
-You can talk to others about him but until they experience him for themselves they will not fully understand the depths of friendship and transformation he brings to their lives.
-But it’s different for us than it was for Peter who walked with Jesus.
+You can talk to others about Him, but until they experience Him for themselves, they will not fully understand the depths of friendship and transformation He brings to their lives.
+It’s different for us than it was for Peter, who walked with Jesus.

-He knew Jesus’ face, voice, what he looked like in the crowd.
+He knew Jesus’s face, voice, what He looked like.
 We don’t know what Jesus looked like physically.
-We can read about how the crowd and religious leaders reacted to him.
+We can read about how the crowd and religious leaders reacted to Him.
 But we weren’t there like Peter was.

 Leave a Reply